SAP/openui5-docs/docs/What's_New_in_OpenUI51.69_41203fd.md

 -   You can now use the Partner attribute of navigation properties to automatically shorten paths by removing Partner :n and :1 navigation properties that are adjacent in the path.
 This allows to access already available data in parent bindings.

 -   The `caseSensitive` flag is now supported for `sap.ui.model.Filter`.
-Note that if case insensitive filtering is requested, the OData function `tolower` is used for all operands.
+Note that if case-insensitive filtering is requested, the OData function `tolower` is used for all operands.

 -   To asynchronously access data in controller code through bindings, you can now use the `sap.ui.model.odata.v4.ODataContextBinding.requestObject` and `sap.ui.model.odata.v4.ODataPropertyBinding.requestValue` functions.